kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 - <a name="healthcheck-timeout">`service.beta.kubernetes.io/aws-load-balancer-healthcheck-timeout`</a> specifies the target group health check timeout.
 The target has to respond within the timeout for a successful health check.

     !!!note
-        The controller currently ignores the timeout configuration due to the limitations on the AWS NLB.
-The default timeout for TCP is 10s and HTTP is 6s.
+        The feature-gate `NLBHealthCheckAdvancedConfiguration` need to be enabled for supporting NLB health check timeout.
+The range is 2–120 seconds.
+The default timeout for TCP and HTTPS health checks are 10s and for HTTP it is 6s.

     !!!example
         ```